 New Alzheimer’s Treatments

 There is so much to be excited about with all the new Alzheimer’s research available now.
-This new Alzheimer’s research provides a clearer picture on how Alzhiemer’s disease develops and shifts the focus from treating symptoms to halting the progression of the diseases.
+This new Alzheimer’s research provides a clearer picture on how Alzhiemer’s disease develops and shifts the focus from treating symptoms to halting the progression of the disease.
 New Alzheimer’s research focuses on how monoclonal antibodies can help prevent the clumping of plaques in the brain and the role of inflammation, heart health, and hormones.

 The accumulation of beta-amyloid and tau plaques, more specifically tau tangles, are one of the first clear signs of Alzheimer’s disease.
 Doctors can see this using positron emission tomography (PET) imaging, however the accumulation of these plaques may not show up until the later stages of Alzheimer’s disease.